jondot/statsd-stack/README.markdown

 **Tested on Ubuntu 10.04, 11.04**

+## Before You Begin
+This script uses latest node.
+As per now (dec-2011), it uses 0.6.2 which doesn't work with etsy/statsd unless you apply [this fix yourself](https://github.com/etsy/statsd/pull/47/files)

 ## How to get your sprinkle on:

 * Get a brand spanking new slice / host (Debian or Ubuntu please, other apt-based sytems might work too)